xeylou/testade.xeylou.fr/content/posts/itop-walkthrough/index.md

 ## close

-It required a lot of time & effort to make my hands on, it's not incredibly difficult *- depends on what you usually do, i guess -* but demanding & sort of boring.

-I am comparing it to the nagios experience i had.
+It required a lot of time & effort to make my hands on, it's not incredibly difficult *- depends on what you usually do -* but demanding. (compare to the nagios experience i have)

-To keep their customers precious time, they do [bootcamps](https://www.combodo.com/itop-cmdb-online-training-april-4-5) for 140$/h & have paid consultants.
+To keep their customers' time, they do [bootcamps](https://www.combodo.com/itop-cmdb-online-training-april-4-5) for 140$/h & have paid consultants.

-For a production or business use, customer may pay for the professional or business itop solutions with consultants to help them integrating itop & keep a lot of time.
+For a production or business use, customers may pay for the professional or business itop solutions with consultants to help them integrating itop & keep a lot of time.

-It is not for every one, an IT guy or more is needed to maintain it & using oql querries & various technos.
+I think one or more IT guys are needed to implement, maintain & using it (expecially with oql querries & various technos not covered).

-I saw on forums itop could implemente customer's itsm for their need, but the discussion stopped here.
+I saw on forums itop could implement customers' itsm for their need, but the discussion stopped here.

 I also like their [blog](https://blog.combodo.com/en).

 I am happy that i have found a way to understand itop & the surroundings properly & alone in a week, i hope so.

-Thank you for reading.